Phastboy/alx-system_engineering-devops/0x00-shell_basics/README.md

 - `8-firstdelete`: Delete the file `betty`.
     - The file betty is in `/tmp/my_first_directory`.
 - `9-firstdirdeletion`: Delete the directory `my_first_directory` that is in the `/tmp` directory.
+- `10-back`: Changes the working directory to the previous one.